Skip to content

 Warning

-Before starting, you must have a swarm-cronjob instance up and running using docker or an available binary for your platform.
+Before starting, you must have a swarm-cronjob instance up and running using docker or a binary for your platform.

-When swarm-cronjob is ready, create a new stack to be scheduled like this one:
+When swarm-cronjob is ready, create a stack to be scheduled like this:

 services: